 10. Meeting Minutes 38

+1. Introduction

-Business Scope
+1.1 Business Scope

 CyberTrack is a software development company provide digital solutions to creative agencies and direct to business.
 We come out with the best innovative options delivering the quality work on time.
 Hence, This project is mainly use for students and the parents of Multimedia University, This kiosk is focusing on reducing waiting time of check-in and check-out of hostel during registration day and it is a platform to increase the productivity during the day and night while practising the self-service system to the users.
 The stakeholder requirements are main primary subject for this project just so we can deliver the system to the user as it intends to.
 We obtain the stakeholder’s requirement from time to time and make sure we will not be astray from the main objective.
 The stakeholders require a few functionalities in this system and we acknowledge some of them.
 Our system also provide information regarding the type of room of the hostel.
 This could spare the hassle of checking them at the counter when the information is only at the fingertips.
 The stakeholders also require us to include Service Desk system whereas the staff who incharge on managing the hostel can receive the feedbacks from students faster.
 This feature will allow the student or the parents to make any complain or give suggestions towards the management regarding the hostel services.The stakeholders are encouraged to give a thorough explanation of their requirements just so it could help us to expand our system.

-2. Definition
+1.2 Definition

 Student/Resident - user that wants to use the Hostel Self-Service Kiosk to apply to the MMU hostel accommodation